Tralee: Healthcare

 University Hospital Kerry opened in 1984, and is the third-largest acute hospital in the Health Service Executive South Region.
 It serves as the main hospital for County Kerry and also serves the people in parts of North Cork and West Limerick.

 The Bon Secours Hospital, founded in 1921, is a private hospital owned by the Roman Catholic Bon Secours Sisters and offers healthcare to privately insured patients.
 It forms part of the Bon Secours Health System, the largest private healthcare network in Ireland.

 Education

 In common with all parts of Ireland, most schools at all levels in Tralee are managed and owned by the churches.
 These include the Roman Catholic schools of CBS (Scoil na mBráithre), Gaelscoil Mhic Easmainn, Holy Family, Presentation Primary School (Sacred Heart), St Ita's and St Joseph's, St John's, and St Mary's.
 St John's on Ashe Street is a Church of Ireland school.
 Tralee Educate Together School is multidenominational, and is neither owned nor managed by any church.

 At secondary level, most schools are explicitly Roman Catholic in ethos.
-These include Mercy Secondary School, Mounthawk; Presentation Secondary School; St Ita's and St Joseph's; St Mary's CBS (The Green); and Coláiste Gleann Lí Post Primary School (formally Tralee Community College).
-Brookfield College and Gaelcholáiste Chiarraí are non-denominational.
+These include Mercy Secondary School, Mounthawk; Presentation Secondary School; St Ita's and St Joseph's; St Mary's CBS (The Green).
+Coláiste Gleann Lí Post Primary School (formally Tralee Community College) and Gaelcholáiste Chiarraí are non-denominational.